colabottles/broadcast/README.md

 **The accessible, multi-platform social media publishing tool.**

-Post to Twitter/X, Bluesky, Mastodon, LinkedIn, Threads, and Facebook — all in one place.
+Post to Twitter/X, Bluesky, Mastodon, and LinkedIn — all in one place.
 Built with accessibility-first principles and designed for creators, teams, and businesses.

 ---